 2. Exchange Movements

-To the powerlifters, Amit recommends trying to balance the body.
+To the powerlifters, it’s important to to balance the body.
 A more complete muscular system will minimize injury, increase strength and mobility, and allow the body to optimally recruit firing patterns.

 To the bodybuilders, include some compound movements.
 Low bar squats are one of the best hamstring and glute builders out there.
-Amit says paused bench press gives your chest and triceps a completely different stimulation and leads to thickness and growth because you’re starting from a dead point in a different firing pattern.
-And things like sumo deadlifts can take a lot of pressure off the precious low back while being phenomenal lower body developers.
+Paused bench press gives your chest and triceps a completely different stimulation and leads to thickness and growth because you’re starting from a dead point in a different firing pattern.
+Then things like sumo deadlifts can take a lot of pressure off the precious low back while being phenomenal lower body developers.

 3. Exchange Rep Ranges

-Amit thinks that most bodybuilders would benefit from occasionally lowering the rep range to 1-3.
+Bodybuilders are notorious for utilizing the 8-12 rep range.
+4x Mr. Olympia champion, Jay Cutler, is a huge fan of 12 reps, and clearly it has its benefits.
+However, most bodybuilders would benefit from occasionally lowering the rep range to 1-3 solid, heavy reps.
 A more powerful neurological system will always be a driver of muscular gains.

 For powerlifters he recommends occasional sessions of over 15 reps.
 Increased blood flow pulls nutrition into the joints and stimulates growth in slow twitch fibers.
-It will also help powerlifters walk up long staircases without feeling out of breath.
+It will also help powerlifters walk up long staircases without feeling out of breath (all jokes of course).

 5. Strategic Periodization

 If you want to compete in both sports, strategic programming must be employed year round.
-Obviously, one doesn’t want to be maxing out 4 weeks out from a show and you don’t want to be doing a ton of accessory volume 4 weeks out from a meet.
+Obviously, bodybuilders do not want to be maxing out 4 weeks out from a show and powerlifters do not want to be doing a ton of accessory volume 4 weeks out from a meet, these increase risk of injury or performance issues.
 Everything has it’s place in a strategic and balanced program.
-Amit closes with the epitaph: